brotkrueml/schema-pending/Documentation/Installation/Index.rst

 .. note::

    The extension in version |version| is available for TYPO3 v11 LTS, TYPO3 v12
-   LTS and TYPO3 v13 LTS.
-Use an older version for compatibility with TYPO3 v9 LTS and TYPO3 v10 LTS.
+   LTS and TYPO3 v13 LTS, and requires at least PHP 8.1.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type::